ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

     Let("id", Fun("x", "x"), Ap(Ap("id", Fun("x", Add("x", 1))), Ap("id", 42))),
     Map.empty)
 ```
+This function could not be type-checked in STLC.

-This should trigger an occurs check error:
+This example, on the other hand, should trigger an occurs check error:

 ```scala mdoc:crash
 val exOmega = doTypeCheck(Fun("x", Ap("x", "x")), Map.empty)
 ```

 Hence `omega` cannot be type-checked in STLC.
+STLC has the remarkable property that all well-typed programs terminate.

 Completeness of type inference: